0xDBFB7/synchrotron-project/deconvolution_notes.md

 might be nice to have an env var to skip that check and just do a remote connection to the port.

 ## WARNING
-this means I need to switch back and forth to compile larch - cannot compile in the same window.
+this means I need to switch back and forth to compile dathena - cannot compile in the same window.

 https://millenia.cars.aps.anl.gov/pipermail/ifeffit/2017-August/009222.html

+TODO:

+add env var override to dathena to connect to existing larch server